Avalanche7CZ/Paradigm/README.md

 Standard Commands for Moderating Players

-- Kicks /kick
-- Bans and temporary bans (/ban, /tempban)
-- IP bans (/ipban)
-- Mutes and temporary mutes (/mute)
-- Warnings (/warn)
-- Jail system (/jail)
 - Punishment history
 - Active punishment tracking
 - Server and network punishment scopes (for Network bans , using MySQL)

-The dashboard provides a player history, like date of the ban, reason etc.

 ---